jacobvarner/100-days-of-code/r1-log.md

 ### R1D53

 Today I started to set up my next project that aims to map the US education rates by county.
 Once again I am using D3.js and getting more and more advanced.
 So far, I figured out how to pull in multiple data sources using Promises in the new D3 v5.
 I've read a little bit about mapping the counties and states using GeoJSON and TopoJSON and will attempt to do that tomorrow.

+### R1D54

+Finished up my [chloropeth showing US education data by county](https://codepen.io/jacobvarner/pen/yxVREj).
+This was by far the coolest data graphic I've made using D3.js so far.
+The ability to map out each county in the US using TopoJSON is pretty remarkable.